 A preschool for kids has multiple building toys, including Legos, Lincoln Logs, Magnetic Blocks, and WEDGits.
 These and other toys come with instructions on how to explore pieces and build.

-A sensory bin is a box that contains fillers such as sand, coloured rice, water, birdseed, etc. The point here is to stimulate the five senses.
+A sensory bin is a box that contains fillers such as sand, colored rice, water, birdseed, etc. The point here is to stimulate the five senses.
 So, these boxes have fillers that children can taste, smell, touch, see, and hear.
 To excite kids, hide some toys in the sand so that they explore and dig them out.
 Your child can play with the items within the box without spilling them everywhere.

 Costuming is always an attractive play for children as they pretend to be someone wearing those fancy clothes.
-In turn, pretend clothing contributes a bit to develop cognitive, emotional, and social skills.
+In turn, pretend clothing contributes a bit to developing cognitive, emotional, and social skills.
 Such clothing also is a great way to boost the imagination power of kids.
 Preschools have many dress-up ideas for children to bring them together and pretend play.

 But make sure you give multiple items so they can experiment and learn from manipulating.
 Do not worry if your kid gets messy, as that is part of learning.